Embrace your power with AI coaching

 By having the authority to hire, fire, and command people, the legitimate power inherent in being the owner of a business is crystal clear.

-Employees know that you're the ultimate authority when it comes to their welfare, and in return for you teaching them, regularly paying them, and providing benefits (generous ones, we hope!), they'll provide their labor and advice.
-It's usually a pretty simple arrangement.
+Employees know that you're the ultimate authority when it comes to their work welfare.
+In return for your training, guidance, regular pay, and benefits (generous ones, we hope!), they'll provide their labor and advice.

 Head of state

-Point to anywhere on a globe and you'll find a nation with a head of state or a political leader of some sort.
-They might be elected, installed by a government, sieze power through violence, or have hereditary power granted by birth.
+Anywhere on the globe and you'll find a nation with a head of state or a political leader of some sort.
+They might be elected, installed by a government, seized power through violence, or have hereditary power granted by birth.

-Queen Elizabeth II of England is an example of the latter; while not elected, she does still wield legitimate power over the nation by virtue of being the leading monarch.
-This power is supported by the agreement of most UK citizens - an example of a collective social structure that enables the ongoing recognition of a legitimate power.
+King Charles III of England is an example of the latter; while not elected, he does still wield legitimate power over the nation by virtue of being the leading monarch.
+This power is supported by the agreement of most UK citizens - an example of a collective social structure that enables the ongoing recognition of legitimate power.

-People in positions of significant legitimate power can, of course, tip over into coercive power, where citizens are afraid of what might happen to them if they go against their wishes.
-(Unlikely to happen with Her Majesty, but you never know.)
+People in positions of significant legitimate power can, of course, tip over into coercive power, where citizens are afraid of severe punishments if they go against their wishes.

 Parent